advancingship/terraform-ecs-app/README.md

     TF_VAR_PROJECT_1_KEY_NAME=*key-name*

-the uri for the image in the repository
+the URI for the image in the repository

     TF_VAR_PROJECT_1_IMAGE_URI=*repository-url*:latest